 It’s finally time to fill our pie!
 This apple pie filling is the same exact filling I use for my classic apple pie recipe.
 However, I skipped the lemon juice since it didn’t pair very well with the cheddar.
 (I usually add lemon juice to brighten up the flavor.)
 I love that there’s no pre-cooking involved.
 Simply mix the apple pie filling ingredients together and fill your pie.

 Here are my tips for the best apple pie filling:

-- Use a variety of apples such as 3-4 Granny Smith apples and 3 Fuji apples.
+- Use a mix of tart and sweet apples, such as 3–4 Granny Smith apples and 3 Fuji apples.
 Here is a complete list of the best apples for baking.

 - Slice apples into 1/4-inch slices, so the apples aren’t thin and flimsy

 - Add flour to bind the apples together

-- Layer and tuck the apples into the crust tightly so no spacious air pockets
+- Layer and tuck the apples into the crust tightly so there’s no spacious air pockets